gryphonmyers/weddell/README.md

 <a name="new_Weddell.Component_new"></a>

 #### new WeddellComponent(opts)
 Constructs a Weddell Component.
-One does not generally instantiate components directly, but rather through the use of markup tags.
+One does not generally instantiate components directly, but rather includes them declaratively via markup tags.
 This information is available primarily for the purposes of plugin authorship.
+See the static [markup](#Weddell.Component.markup), [state](#Weddell.Component.state), and [styles](#Weddell.Component.styles) properties for more typical component development entrypoints.

 <table>
   <thead>